 In 1693, the Salem Witch Trials had already seen 25 people killed for suspected witchcraft and over 150 held in custody.
 The accusations showed no sign of slowing down, and every day more people found themselves under suspicion.

 The blame game continued, targeting more and more prominent members of the community.
+During the Salem witch trials, dozens of individuals were convicted but were not put to death.
+Those who were condemned were given a “devil’s mark” on their bodies.
+Their property was confiscated by the government.
+Many of the prisoners were unable to pay for food and board.
 Finally, in May of 1693, the Massachusetts governor’s wife was accused of being a witch.
 That was enough for the governor to step in and command that the trials come to an end.
 The court was quickly disbanded.
 The 150 individuals awaiting trial were freed.
 The citizens seemed to completely forget about the witch obsession that consumed them for over a year.

 When it came time for the United States to form its justice system, the founding fathers were inspired by the failure of Salem.
 For instance, the Salem Witch Trials always assumed that the victim was guilty and was focused on getting a confession rather than finding the truth.
 Now, all accused criminals are presumed innocent until proven otherwise.
 Anyone who finds themselves in trouble with the law has the right to a lawyer these days.
 And The United States government no longer accepts “spectral evidence” in court–– that’s evidence gathered in a vision or a dream.